rvanmaanen/rvanmaanen.github.io/_posts/2022-07-04-In-Depth-Code-Analysis-with-NDepend.md

 permalink: in-depth-code-analysis-with-ndepend
 ---

-After using NDepend for a while to analyze a few codebases, I wrote this blog about my experience, which I can summarize by saying it's a really powerful tool that gives you a lot of insights into your codebase like complexity, dependencies, dead code, code smells, comparisons between versions, etc. Go ahead and check it out at [the NDepend website](https://www.ndepend.com/) with a free trial, you won't regret it.
+After using NDepend for a while to analyze a few codebases, I wrote this blog about my experience, which I can summarize by saying it's a powerful tool that gives you a lot of insights into your codebase like complexity, dependencies, dead code, code smells, comparisons between versions, etc. Go ahead and check it out at [the NDepend website](https://www.ndepend.com/) with a free trial, you won't regret it.
 Read on to get some of my experiences.
 Tip: Do make use of the extensive documentation!<!--excerpt_end-->

 ## About NDepend

 The website of NDepend sums it up quite nicely: _NDepend is a .NET tool that provides deep insight into code bases.
 The tool empowers developers, architects and executives to make intelligent decisions on projects.
 The community name it the "Swiss Army Knife" for .NET programmers._

-I've used it to bring some objectivity to my analysis and opinion of legacy codebases, which really helps when needing to convince management that a codebase needs some love.
+I've used it to bring some objectivity to my analysis and opinion of legacy codebases, which helps when needing to convince management that a codebase needs some love.

 ![Azure DevOps NDepend rules view]({{ "/assets/ndepend/AzureDevOpsRules.png" | absolute_url }})